timm/tested/docs/onTodo.md

  href="https://zenodo.org/badge/latestdoi/569981645"> <img
  src="https://zenodo.org/badge/569981645.svg" alt="DOI"></a></p>

+Rule0: ignore me, when you want to. you know best about your code. if some of my ideas dont apply to your team then, no question about it, you are right and i am wrong.

 Lua
 - confusing keys arrays with num arrays
 #t returns 0 for keys and you can't sort them